 Historic Colonial Center

 Here I prefer Mazatlán.
 The historic center is large, active, and in pretty good shape.
 It’s undergone a dramatic restoration in recent years and is still improving.
-Plazuela Machado, the colonial town square, is unlike anything I’ve seen, with its historic buildings, outdoor dining, and large, renowned theater.
+Plazuela Machado, the colonial town square, is unlike anything you’ll see, with its historic buildings, outdoor dining, and large historic theater.

 In Mazatlán, the historic center is miles from the Golden Zone, Mazatlán’s main tourist area.

-The city’s old-fashioned, “non-tourist” central market is still thriving, as is its newer Saturday farmers’ market, an enormous flower market, and a bustling shrimp market (shrimp is a big industry in Mazatlán).
+The old fashioned “non-tourist” city central market is still thriving, as is the newer Saturday farmers’ market, the huge flower market, and the bustling shrimp market (shrimp is a big industry in Mazatlán).